 The gentile did not especially love Jews but he did respect R' Chaim's skill.
 He needed such a good worker.
 Besides, R' Chaim was dependable, reliable and never complained.
-At first he tried paying R' Chaim high wages but he saw that R' Chaim high wages but he saw that R' Chaim kept away for longer stretches at a time.
-He then lowered his wages but still R' Chaim refused to work more than a bare minimum.
+At first but he saw that R' Chaim kept away for longer stretches at a time.
+He then imum.

 The jeweler acquired a reputation as a very skilled craftsman.
 His pieces of jewelry were works of art, the richest people where his customers.
 Small wonder that when the Sultan was planning his daughter's wedding, he summoned the jeweler to the palace and gave him a long list of the things he required.
 He insisted that all must be ready at the appointed time!
-Woe to the jeweler if he failed to satisfy his royal customer!
+Woe royal customer!

 The jeweler glowed with pleasure and pride at having been entrusted with such an important order.
 What a privilege to be the Sultan's jeweler.
 From now on, he would never lack customers!

-The jeweler worked diligently but when the appointed df.te arrived he saw to his horror that he had not completed the order.
-The Sultan was furious.
-No one disappointed the ruler and lived!
+rious.
+No one disappointed the ruler difference to us." and lived!
 It was the greatest privilege in the land to be able to serve the Sultan.
 There was no excuse for not having filled the order within the specified time.